COMHIS/estc-workflow/README.md

 Data structure is documented in the [data repository](https://github.com/COMHIS/estc-data-private).

 ## TODO
-Main parts of the workflow that need updating.
+Major parts of the workflow that need updating.
 * MARC XML parser rewrite